CrossKnowledge/PropelBundle/Resources/doc/configuration.markdown

         attributes:           {}
 ```

-The recommended way to fill in these information is to use parameters:
+The recommended way to fill in this information is to use parameters:

 ``` yaml
 # app/config/config*.yml